 (i) Advertise an https URL

 This URL that could either point to a mobile website or an Android Instant app, a new feature that was launched by Google at the same event.
-Android Instant Apps makes it possible for apps to launch immediately on a user’s device without he/she having to first locate the app on Google Play Store and then install it.
+Android Instant Apps makes it possible for apps to launch immediately on a user’s device without he/she has to first locate the app on Google Play Store and then install it.

 For example, say a retail brand offers a proximity feature that allows users to locate items that they intend to buy in the store, via their app.
 With Nearby Notifications, the brand can now allow users to instantly launch the app and locate items they want to buy in the store without having to install the shopping app.